scramjetorg/platform-samples/typescript/write-to-database/README.md

 npm run build

 # deploy the Sequence from the dist/ directory, which contains transpiled code, package.json and node_modules
-si sequence deploy ./dist -f config.json
+si sequence deploy dist -f config.json

 # see the Instance log
 si inst log -